DistributedWeb/dweb-cli/CONTRIBUTING.md

 We recommend creating a folder somewhere manually called `node_modules`.
 For example in `~/code/node_modules`.
 Clone all of your git copies of modules that you want to work on into here, so for example:

-- `~/code/node_modules/dat`
+- `~/code/node_modules/dweb`
 - `~/code/node_modules/hyperdrive`

-When you run `npm install` inside of `~/code/node_modules/dat`, dat will get its own copy of `hyperdrive` (one if its dependencies) inside `~/code/node_modules/dat/node_modules`.
-However, if you encounter a bug in hyperdrive that you need to fix, but you want to test your fix in dat, you want dat to use your git copy of hyperdrive at `~/code/node_modules/hyperdrive` and not the npm copy of hyperdrive at `~/code/node_modules/dat/node_modules/hyperdrive`.
+When you run `npm install` inside of `~/code/node_modules/dweb`, dweb will get its own copy of `hyperdrive` (one if its dependencies) inside `~/code/node_modules/dweb/node_modules`.
+However, if you encounter a bug in hyperdrive that you need to fix, but you want to test your fix in dweb, you want dweb to use your git copy of hyperdrive at `~/code/node_modules/hyperdrive` and not the npm copy of hyperdrive at `~/code/node_modules/dweb/node_modules/hyperdrive`.

-How do you get dat to use the git copy of hyperdrive?
+How do you get dweb to use the git copy of hyperdrive?
 Just delete the npm copy!

 ```
-rm -rf ~/code/node_modules/dat/node_modules/hyperdrive
+rm -rf ~/code/node_modules/dweb/node_modules/hyperdrive
 ```

-Now when you run dat, and it tries to `require('hyperdrive')` it first looks in its own `node_modules` folder at `~/code/node_modules/dat/node_modules` but doesnt find hyperdrive.
+Now when you run dweb, and it tries to `require('hyperdrive')` it first looks in its own `node_modules` folder at `~/code/node_modules/dweb/node_modules` but doesnt find hyperdrive.
 So it goes up to `~/code/node_modules` and finds `hyperdrive` there and uses that one, your git copy.

-If you want to switch back to an npm copy, just run `npm install` inside `~/code/node_modules/dat/` and npm will download any missing modules into `~/code/node_modules/dat/node_modules` but wont touch anything in `~/code/node_modules`.
+If you want to switch back to an npm copy, just run `npm install` inside `~/code/node_modules/dweb/` and npm will download any missing modules into `~/code/node_modules/dweb/node_modules` but wont touch anything in `~/code/node_modules`.

 This might seem a bit complicated at first, but is simple once you get the hang of it.
 Here are some rules to help you get started:

-- Never make any meaningful edits to code inside an "npm-managed" node_modules folder (such as `~/code/node_modules/dat/node_modules`), because when you run `npm install` inside those folders it could inadvertently delete all of your edits when installing an updated copy of a module.
+- Never make any meaningful edits to code inside an "npm-managed" node_modules folder (such as `~/code/node_modules/dweb/node_modules`), because when you run `npm install` inside those folders it could inadvertently delete all of your edits when installing an updated copy of a module.
 This has happened to me many times, so I just always use my git copy and delete the npm copy (as described above) to make edits to a module.
 - You should never need to run any npm commands in terminal when at your "manually managed"" node_modules folder at `~/code/node_modules`.
 Never running npm commands at that folder also prevents npm from accidentally erasing your git copies of modules
 - The location of your "manually managed" node_modules folder should be somewhere isolated from your normal require path.
-E.g. if you put it at `~/node_modules`, then when you run `npm install dat` at `~/Desktop` npm might decide to erase your git copy of dat at `~/node_modules/dat` and replace it with a copy from npm, which could make you lose work.
+E.g. if you put it at `~/node_modules`, then when you run `npm install dweb` at `~/Desktop` npm might decide to erase your git copy of dweb at `~/node_modules/dweb` and replace it with a copy from npm, which could make you lose work.
 Putting your manually managed `node_modules` folder in a sub-folder like `~/code` gets it "out of the way" and prevents accidents like that from happening.